DenisSergeevitch/chatgpt-custom-instructions/README.md

 1. Go to ChatGPT
 2. Navigate to Settings
 3. Select Personalization
-4. Enter these instructions in “What traits should ChatGPT have?” section
+4. Enter these instructions in “Custom instructions” section

 ## Results on MMLU PRO